Best Music Licensing Platforms For Your Video Projects

 Price: Programming starting at $199; Promotional / Branded Content starting at $299.
 Best use: Passion Projects.

 What used to separate The Music Bed for me was the quality of content and competitive pricing.
 However, as more options have become available with much more flexible licenses and lower prices, their edge isn’t what it used to be for me.
-The library over at The Music Bed is and always has been one of the best on the market.
+In my opinion, the library over at The Music Bed is one of the best on the market.
+It pains me to rank them so low in this post but I am basing this off of commercial quoting on some past projects.
 Finding quality content isn’t the issue – the issue for me has become price for a lot of the work I have been doing as of recent.
-It truly isn’t a viable option for any corporate or commercial project.
-Frankly, as much as I want to be happy with having the perfect track in the final project I am releasing, if it means the difference between 25% of the budget going to music versus 5%, I will go with the 5% EVERY DAY.
+It truly isn’t a viable option for many corporate or commercial projects with quotes coming in around 25% of the total production budget.

 Price: Personal usage $49; Corporate / Commercial $199.
 Best use: Corporate / Commercial productions.